Pokes-at-buttons/wp-dev-toolbox/README.md

 ## 🚀 How to Use

 - These are not production libraries — just practical snippets you can paste or adapt
-- All JS examples assume `ajaxurl` or `mtsLocalize.ajax_url` has been localized by WordPress
+- All JS examples assume `ajaxurl` or `Localize.ajax_url` has been localized by WordPress
 - PHP examples can go in `functions.php`, a plugin, or standalone scripts
 - SQL snippets work in phpMyAdmin or CLI